 Q: What will lunchtime look like?

 A: We need to be sensitive to the needs of our volunteer staff.
-Please pick up your child promptly at the time designated in the Convention Program for pick-up of children.
+Please pick up your child promptly at the time designated in the conference brochure for pick-up of children.
 If you prefer to bring a lunch instead of going somewhere, limited refrigeration is available in one of the rooms.
 You may store your lunch there and then eat with your child in the SBP rooms.
 However, staff will not be available during lunch.
 Please also consider that your child will be in that room all day and might benefit from a short walk to another area of the building or even outside.

 Q: What materials will be used for the lessons and activities?

 A: The SBP has a 5 Year Scope and Sequence that is available on request.

 Q: My child is over the age of 12, which is the cut-off age for the children’s program.
 Can he/she participate in the Special Buddies Program?

 A: There is no age limit for the Special Buddies Program.
 SBP will be using both reverse inclusion and Teen Staff volunteers.
 That way, teens in the SBP will have interaction with typical peers during the course of the conference.
 Participants over the age of 12 will consult with Leslie Stevens regarding the ability to participate in the children’s program or Teen Staff Program.
 Determinations are made on a case by case basis.